cibotech/scalastan/README.md

 }
 ```

-Now, the transformed parameter can be referenced instead of the actual parameter.
+The transformed parameter can now be referenced instead of the actual parameter in the model.

 User-Defined Functions
 ----------------------